 Located on the west bank of New Orleans, the Algiers Child and Adolescent Behavioral Health Center serves children, adolescents, and families from Orleans, St. Bernard, and Plaquemines Parishes.
 At this clinic, interns have the opportunity to work closely with children and their families at the clinic and in schools.
 The center serves infants and children through late adolescence, from 0 to 21 years.
 Individuals present to the clinic with a variety of presenting problems, including but not limited to, attention problems, behavioral issues, relational problems, trauma, and internalizing disorders.
 Types of treatment utilized at the clinic include, but are not limited to: Trauma-Focused Cognitive Behavioral Therapy, Child-Parent Psychotherapy, Play Therapy, Mindfulness-based Stress Reduction, Cognitive Behavioral Therapy, Psychodynamic Psychotherapy and Family Therapy.
 An intern maintains a caseload of approximately 8 therapy cases over the course of the year depending on the level of severity for each case assigned.

 In addition to therapy cases, interns conduct psychological and psychoeducational evaluations which are generally referred from psychiatry residents working within the clinic.
 An intern is expected to complete a total of 8 comprehensive evaluations over the course of the training year.
 At this clinic, interns will become an integral member of a multidisciplinary team which includes psychiatrists, psychiatry residents, psychologists, psychology interns, social workers, and nurses.
 In addition to direct patient services, interns have the opportunity to participate in school consultations.
 Cases are provided to interns based on need and training goals.
-Under the direction of Dr. Michelle Moore, interns receive direct supervision and attend weekly multidisciplinary treatment team meetings.
+Interns receive direct supervision from a licensed psychologist and attend weekly multidisciplinary treatment team meetings.

 ADULT INPATIENT EXPERIENCE